 To create a virtual directory:

 - On Windows 7: Open Start -> Control Panel -> System and Security category -> Administrative Tools -> Internet Information Services (IIS) Manager.

-- On Windows Server 2008 or Windows Vista: Open Start -> Control Panel -> System and Maintenance category -> Administrative Tools -> Internet Information Services (IIS) Manager.
+- On Windows Server 2008: Open Start -> Control Panel -> System and Maintenance category -> Administrative Tools -> Internet Information Services (IIS) Manager.

 2. Expand local computer -> Sites -> right-click on Default Web Site (or other website if you're running multiple websites on the same computer) and choose Add Virtual Directory...

 3. Enter the Virtual Directory Alias.
 If you want the website to run as, enter alias KenticoCMSDemo.

 4. Type a path or browse to the physical directory that contains the chosen directory.